Best Kids Bikes: 10 Best Brands

 5 year old girl riding 20" Retrospec Koda 2 kids bike in the bowl of a skatepark

-We have tested many “cheap kids bikes” over the years, and were surprised and impressed at the performance and quality of the Retrospec Koda 2 Plus kids bikes.
-With such a low price point, they should absolutely be on the list for price-conscious parents.
+We have tested many “cheap kids bikes” over the years, and were impressed at the performance and quality of the Retrospec Koda 2 Plus kids bikes.
+When compared to big-box store budget bikes, the Retrospec Koda bikes really shine as they are considerably more lightweight and better designed to fit kids’ bodies.

 Available in all standard kid sizes, the Koda 2 is suitable for kids who will be riding on paved surfaces.
 Unlike a few brands on this list, the Koda 2 line is also compatible with training wheels if you choose not to take the balance bike route (which we highly recommend!).